Sunday, 15 July 2018

 The square outside was charmingly enclosed by old houses supported on massive timbers, no doubt hauled long ago from the great forests of the Morvan to the south-east.

-The camping ground was a short kilometre away, along the Canal du Nivernais, which was like an old friend after several trips along different parts of it.
+The camping ground was a short kilometre away, along the Canal du Nivernais, which was like an old friend after several earlier trips along different parts of it.

 Originally this canal had cut right through the village, but in 1902, following complaints about its smell, the offending section was filled in and is now a street.